MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 App Center supports the full diagnostics feature set for both sideloaded and Windows Store UWP apps using the 2.5.0 SDK.
 To enable App Center’s diagnostics for your UWP app, follow [App Center's UWP SDK documentation](~/sdk/crashes/uwp.md) to integrate the App Center SDK.
 You can learn more about the complete feature set in the [diagnostics features documentation](~/diagnostics/features.md).

-For UWP apps using older versions of the SDK, there are known limitations and missing features.
-You can learn more about these differences and the transition experience in the section below.

-### UWP legacy experience

-Prior to the 2.5.0 SDK release, App Center worked with the Windows crash reporting service built into Windows devices to send and process crash logs.
-Because of this, there were some limitations and missing features in App Center's crash reporting for UWP apps.

-*Limitations*

-- Crash reporting is enabled only on devices running Windows 10 Creators update or more recent (version 10.0.15063).
-- Crash reporting on Windows requires the app to be distributed through the Microsoft Store.
-- Crashes will only be sent if the device is plugged in to power, this includes phones.
-- Some crashes might appear unsymbolicated (missing method names or file names or even class names) from applications that are associated with Microsoft Store
-- UWP only supports starting Crashes with `AppCenter.Start` and none of the other API calls provided by the Crashes class are supported

-*Missing features*

-- A full symbolication experience that allows you to upload symbols in App Center.
-To upload symbols for your UWP crashes, you must submit your app to the Microsoft store and submit your symbols filed to Microsoft Dev Center.
-- Number of users affected per crash group.
-- Ability to add annotations and keep track of notes and other important information for your crash groups.
-- Ability to mark crash groups as open, closed, or ignored.
-- Ability to attach, view and download one binary and one text attachment to your crash reports.
-- Crash report details per crash instance including when the app was launched, when it crashes, and what country, network, and language the device is in.
-- Ability to download crash reports.

-> [!NOTE]
-> The legacy experience will be disabled on March 31, 2020 and all legacy crashes data will no longer be available in App Center.
-You can continue to use Partner Center to access this data.

 ## New diagnostics experience for UWP apps

 With the 2.5.0 SDK release in October 2019, App Center released a new diagnostics experience to address the limitations and gaps mentioned above.
 This section details the improvements and transition experience with the new release.